Brian Reid (computer scientist): Career

 From 1980–1987, he was an assistant professor of electrical engineering at Stanford University in the computer systems laboratory.

 There he was a recipient of the Presidential Young Investigator Award in 1984, working along with other new faculty such as John L. Hennessy, David R. Cheriton, and Mark Horowitz.

 Along with faculty such as Susan Owicki, Forest Baskett, and James H. Clark, his research concerned the connection of Stanford to the Internet, and the development of the SUN workstation.

 As the Stanford University Network attracted attacks, he became interested in possible network defenses.

-He left Stanford in 1987, he was immediately hired by the Digital Equipment Corporation, first in the Western Research Laboratory (DEC WRL) under Forest Baskett in Palo Alto, California.
+He left Stanford in 1987 and was immediately hired by the Digital Equipment Corporation, first in the Western Research Laboratory (DEC WRL) under Forest Baskett in Palo Alto, California.
 Reid and Paul Vixie developed one of the first connections between a corporate network and the Internet, known as "Gatekeeper" after the character in the Ghostbusters film.
 The protection techniques developed evolved into what is now called a network firewall.

 Some early Internet attackers (such as Kevin Mitnick) would impersonate Reid in telephone calls in attempts to gain trust.

 He experimented with electronic publishing with his USENET Cookbook project.
 In 1987, he and John Gilmore created the alt.* hierarchy on Usenet.
 He also created and ran the "USENET readership report", which sampled the reading habits of volunteer news readers, tried to extrapolate them across the entire population of the USENET, and reported them monthly to the news.lists newsgroup.

-From 1986 thru 1995, Reid produced a variety of maps of the USENET in PostScript, showing both its geographical reach and its volumes of traffic flow.
+From 1986 through 1995, Reid produced a variety of maps of the USENET in PostScript, showing both its geographical reach and its volumes of traffic flow.

 In 1995 he became director of his own group, the Network Systems Laboratory (DEC NSL).

 The DEC NSL developed one of the largest Internet exchange points as the Internet became available for commercial use in the 1990s.

 One of his employees was Anita Borg, who founded the group Systers and the Grace Hopper Celebration of Women in Computing while at NSL.

 DEC NSL and WRL developed AltaVista, one of the first web search engines.

 In 1998, he was invited to give a keynote talk at the Markup Technologies conference, discussing 20 years of history in the technology.

 In 1999, he left DEC to work at Bell Labs' Silicon Valley site until it was shut down.
 In February 2001, he taught for one year at the Carnegie Mellon Silicon Valley campus of CMU.